 The Council considered, amended and approved the Syllabus Guidelines proposed by ASCRC.
 A statement about graduate increments was added and linked to the graduate increment procedure.

-The Council discussed whether program modifications should be required given for graduate programs given there is no graduate catalog.
+The Council discussed whether program modifications should be required for graduate programs given there is no graduate catalog.
 It is the department’s responsibility to update the information on their websites.
 Camie will provide the Graduate School with a summary of modifications each year.
 This will allow the Graduate School to follow-up with programs to update their websites.

 Other Communication Items